LeHuman/ATinyQC3Controller/README.md

 ### Images

 Refer to [Turning a Quick Charge 3.0 charger into a variable voltage power supply by Vince](http://blog.deconinck.info/post/2017/08/09/Turning-a-Quick-Charge-3.0-charger-into-a-variable-voltage-power-supply) for the actual QC3 Circuit, not shown here.

-Take note of the final update on this blog post.
+Take note of the final update that Vince left.

 ![Wiring](Images/Wiring.png)
 Shown above is the wiring without and with the larger parts, alongside the Arduino ISP.